Infertility & Reproductive Autonomy

-Community: Join together to collectively tell our legislators that family building is important to us and needs to be a priority.
+- Find community: Join together to collectively tell our legislators that family building is important to us and needs to be a priority.

-Change your story: Take back control by being part of the change.
+- Change your story: Take back control by being part of the change.
 In the last 30+ years, 19 states have mandated insurance coverage, including IVF.
 You can change your story (or help someone else change theirs) by using your voice to push for more progress.

-When you join RESOLVE and ASRM for Advocacy Day, you join a community of people telling our legislators that we are passionate about family building issues!
+When you join RESOLVE and ASRM for Advocacy Day, you join a community of people telling our legislators that we are passionate about family-building issues.
 Here's what we want to convey:

-We want them to support legislation that will change how reproductive disease is treated in the United States
+- We want them to support legislation that will change how reproductive disease is treated in the United States

-We should be able to use the medical insurance we pay for to cover the medical condition that we are facing (infertility)
+- We should be able to use the medical insurance we pay for to cover the medical condition that we are facing (infertility)

-That having a family (or not being able to) greatly impacts the rest of our lives
+- That having a family (or not being able to) greatly impacts the rest of our lives

-That 1 in 8 people need accessible, appropriate medical treatment to have a child
+- That 1 in 5 people need accessible, appropriate medical treatment to have a child

 Advocacy Day provides a space to express frustrations over not being able to have the family you dreamed of on the timeline you expected (or at all).

-Being able to do all of this feels incredibly empowering!
+Being able to do all of this feels incredibly empowering.

 One way to counter these feelings is to take action.
 If you are still trying to grow your family, you are probably taking many actions to achieve that goal.
 On Advocacy Day, you get to take a different type of action.

 Taking action to create lasting change can feel incredibly satisfying.
 That’s where advocacy comes in.
 It’s your opportunity to take action in a way that can literally change the world.

-“Infertility is not political, it does not discriminate, it affects healthy human beings and it can damage dreams, impair hope and cause faith to falter.
+To put it simply, infertility is not political, it does not discriminate, it affects healthy human beings and it can damage dreams, impair hope and cause faith to falter.

-Change Your Story
+4. Change Your Story

 The dream of becoming a parent becomes battered, with the possibility of being lost forever.
 Friendships and other relationships are affected, due to the challenges of being with others who already have children or those who simply don't understand what we're going through.

 The emotional pain of feeling unsuccessful at fulfilling the biological instinct to become a parent is intense.
 How we spend our time and money is affected.
 Vacations, career advancement, moves and other milestones are deferred as medical appointments, treatment cycles and paying for treatment take precedence.

 There is also a loss of reproductive autonomy when we aren't able to depend on our own bodies to function the way we expect them to.

-Infertility is about being courageous.
+Infertility is about being courageous:

-Yes, courageous!
 From taking the first step of booking an appointment to finding the strength to ask questions, see clinicians and doctors, go through fertility testing, deal with injections, procedures, anesthesia, hormones, investigating adoption or fostering, making decisions...it all takes a lot of courage.

 Infertility is about family:

 Every family looks different.
-Some families grow by having biological children, some grow through fertility treatment, some grow through adoption or fostering, and some find completion as a couple or a single person family.
+Some families grow by having biological children, some grow through fertility treatment, some grow through adoption or fostering, and some find completion as a couple or a single-person family.

-Find Your Ending
+5. Find Your Ending

 One thing about infertility is that when you’re in the middle of it, it can feel never-ending.
 Like you'll be stuck there forever.
-Time both slows down and speeds up, if you're worried about your "biological clock" ticking away.
+Time both slows down and speeds up, especially if you're worried about your "biological clock" that's ticking away.

 Whether it ends because you have limited insurance coverage, because you've exhausted your medical treatment options that are appropriate or helpful, because of finances, or because you finally have that long-awaited baby...it does end.

-Be an Advocate for Change
+Be An Advocate for Change